Vivekananda-S/Virtual_Key_Board/SECURITY.md

 ## Supported Versions

-Currently none of out project versions are supported for Security updates.
+Currently none of our project versions are supported for Security updates.

 | Version | Supported          |
 | ------- | ------------------ |